Employee Communications: Massachusetts

 - Massachusetts law requires employers to post various notices related to employment.
 See Communications in Postings Required by Massachusetts Law.

 - Massachusetts allows the use of restrictive covenants in employment agreements.
-See Communicating Sensitive Information - Restrictive Covenants in Employment Agreements.
+See Communicating Sensitive Information.

 - Massachusetts restricts certain uses of mobile devices while driving.
 See Restricting Employee Communications; Use of Mobile Devices.